4 Signs You're Ready to Hire a Book Writing Coach

 If you’re a writer who is just looking for some help finishing the next project, or to change up your writing habits and process, hiring a writing coach could help you.

-Even if you have written several books before, if you’re stuck on the latest, a good coaching plan could be beneficial.
+Even if you have written several books before, if you’re stuck on the latest, good book coaching services could be beneficial.

 Sign #4: You just prefer the expert guidance and accountability.